TypiCMS/Laravel-Translatable-Bootforms/README.md

 ```

 For customizing the locale indicator in the label (and several other settings), please take a look at the configuration file.

+---

+#### To do

+- Implement unit testing
+- Optimize element behavior for non-textual input types (e.g. checkbox)